 Local government owners of transport infrastructure face multiple and competing demands on their limited financial resources.
 Rate payers are often left to fund transport networks for non-ratepayers particularly where local roads provide for significant arterial and through traffic or have economic significance beyond the access interests and responsibilities of the council.

 While local roads are primarily funded by councils, and therefore local ratepayers, federal funding is essential for local government to provide the local infrastructure and services the community needs.
 To assist councils, the Commonwealth Government provides three important programs:

-The Commonwealth Government will have provided $4.8 billion funding to local councils under R2R in the nine years from the 2013-14 financial year to the 2023-24 financial years.
+The Commonwealth Government will have provided $6.2 billion funding to local councils under R2R between the 2013-14 financial year to the 2023-24 financial years.
 In the 2020 calendar year an additional $138.9 million was provided to the 128 Local Government Areas eligible for the Drought Communities Programme Extension.

 However, an ALGA study released in 2010 into local road funding estimated that to simply maintain, rather than improve Australia’s local roads up to 2025, an addition $1.2 billion annually is required.

 Without this additional funding, underinvestment in local roads will continue.
-This funding shortfall hinders local and regional social and economic development, and ultimately affects the development and productivity of the nation as a whole.
+This funding shortfall hinders local and regional social and economic development, and ultimately affects the development and productivity of the nation.

 ALGA has called for the federal government to increase R2R funding to $800 million per annum.

-The Black Spot Programme makes an important contribution in reducing the national road toll under the National Road Safety Strategy and Action Plan.
+The Black Spot Program makes an important contribution in reducing the national road toll under the National Road Safety Strategy and Action Plan.